hbons/SparkleShare/README.md

 build
 ```

-* `\bin` should now contain `SparkleShare.exe`, which you can run.
+`\bin` should now contain `SparkleShare.exe`, which you can run.

+**Note:**

+   SparkleShare needs to be run with administrator privileges.
+   Open the properties dialog for `SparkleShare.exe` and tick
+   the *Run this program as an administrator* option in the
+   *Compatibility* tab.

+# Creating a Windows installer

-If you want to create an installer package, install [WiX 3.6](http://wix.sourceforge.net/), and run:
+To create an installer package, install [WiX 3.6](http://wix.sourceforge.net/), restart Windows and run:

 ```
 build installer
 ```

+This will create `SparkleShare.msi` in the same directory.

 ## Info